bpevs/bext/README.md

 # Usage

-You can see [bext_preact_template](https://github.com/bpevs/bext_preact_template) as an example of basic usage and how to setup a working environment.
+You can see basic examples here: https://github.com/bpevs/bext/examples

 You can also see a real-world example by looking at [Favioli](https://github.com/bpevs/favioli).